georust/rinex/README.md

 ]
 ```

-.unique() filter is not available to hashmap,
+`unique()` filter is not available to hashmaps,
-due to `hashmap.insert()` behavior which always overwrites
+due to the `hashmap.insert()` behavior which always overwrites
 a previous value for a given key.

-It is not needed in our case because:
+It is not needed in our case because, because `epochs` are unique,
+we will always have a single set of data per epoch.

+## `Sv` object

+`Sv` for Satellite Vehicule, is also
+used to sort and idenfity datasets.
+For instance, in a NAV file,
-* `epochs` are unique, we only have one set of data per epoch
+we have one set of NAV data per `Sv` per `epoch`.

-* `sv` is tied to an epoch, therefore a previous set of data for that
+`Sv` is tied to a `rinex::constellation` and comprises an 8 bit
-particular vehicule is stored at another epoch
+identification number.

 ## Data payload

+The final layer of a record is what we are interested in.

-Data payload are described in the specific documentation pages down below,
+The data payload are described in the specific documentation pages down below,
-for each supported RINEX files.
+they vary for each RINEX file types.

-In any case, they are encapsulated in the `ComplexEnum` enum,
+In any case, data is encapsulated in the `ComplexEnum` enum,
 which wraps:

 * "f32": unscaled float value
 * "f64": unscaled double precision
-* "str": raw string value
+* "str": string value
-* "u8": 8 bit value
+* "u8": raw 8 bit value

+For example, to unwrap the actual data of a ComplexEnum::F32,
+one should call: `as_f32().unwrap()`.

 Refer to the `ComplexEnum` API and following detailed examples.